 Rio: Brandon Doll finished one night a week gospel meetings for four weeks in this new work.
 There was excellent attendance, with 15 from the area attending the last night.
 Brandon Doll and Jim Frazier purposed to start a series of gospel meetings from December 4-22, DV.
 Prayer is requested.

 Chihuahua: The assembly began breaking bread here 10 years ago, and in preparation for this anniversary, five weeks of gospel meetings were held.
 God blessed in the salvation of a married couple as well as a young man who used to attend the Sunday school.

-El Vergel: Leonel Chávez and Andrew Zuidema (Midland Park, NJ) held three weeks of gospel and ministry meetings in this mountain village.
+El Vergel: Andrew Zuidema (Midland Park, NJ) and another brother held three weeks of gospel and ministry meetings in this mountain village.
 Each weekend they travelled to Parral, a larger town about two and a half hours away, to preach the gospel to other contacts.